 Polymerase Chain Reaction/Fragment Analysis

-7-10 days after receipt of fully completed HD consent form
+Expected TAT begins at receipt of fully completed consent form.

 Lavender (EDTA), pink (K2EDTA), or yellow (ACD Solution A or B).

 Transport 3 mL whole blood.
 (Min: 1 mL)